liferay-search/liferay-docs/en/developer/frameworks/articles/portlets/07-using-javascript-in-your-portlets/03-using-npm-in-your-portlets/08-npmresolver-api/02-obtaining-osgi-bundle-npm-package-descriptors.markdown

 Once you've
 [exposed your modules](/docs/7-2/frameworks/-/knowledge_base/f/using-javascript-in-your-portlets),
 you can use them in your portlet via the `aui:script` tag's `require` attribute.
-By default, @product@ automatically composes an npm module's JavaScript variable based on its name.
+By default, @sharepoint@ automatically composes an npm module's JavaScript variable based on its name.
 For example, the module `my-package@1.0.0` translates to the variable `myPackage100` for the `<aui:script>` tag's `require` attribute.
 This means that each time a new version of the OSGi bundle's npm package is released,